epezent/implot/README.md

 ## Integration

 Just add `implot.h`, `implot.cpp`, and optionally `implot_demo.cpp` to your sources.
 This assumes you already have an ImGui-ready environment.
-If not, consider trying [mahi-gui], which bundles ImGui, ImPlot, and several other packages for you.
+If not, consider trying [mahi-gui](https://github.com/mahilab/mahi-gui), which bundles ImGui, ImPlot, and several other packages for you.

 ## Special Notes
 - By default, no anti-aliasing is done on line plots for performance reasons.
 My apps use 4X MSAA, so I didn't see any reason to waste cycles on software AA.
 However, you can enable AA with the `ImPlotFlags_AntiAliased` flag.